 Your Medicare plan likely has benefits that travel with you.
-As one example, Priority Health Medicare members traveling outside of Michigan can use this helpful travel information when using their plan with an out-of-network provider.
+For example, Priority Health Medicare members traveling outside of Michigan can use this helpful travel information when using their plan with an out-of-network provider.
 Priority Health’s Medicare plans also include unlimited world-wide coverage for emergency and urgently needed services and the same copay as at home.
 Additionally, if you’re authorized to be admitted to the hospital from an ER visit while you’re away from home, your hospital stay will be covered as an in-network benefit.

 Priority Health Medicare Advantage plans also include an out-of-state travel benefit.
 This means when you visit any Medicare-participating provider in the U.S. outside of Michigan, you’ll pay in-network costs.
 Your health provider likely has travel-related information on their website, so check your plan details to know how to get coverage if you’re planning to leave the state this holiday season.

 3. Take advantage of any extra travel assistance.

 Many health plans offer travel assistance to all members, which eliminates the need to purchase additional, and often costly, medical or travel assistance coverage.
-At Priority Health, for example, members and their dependents have access to Assist America® at no extra cost.
-Priority Health MAPD members can access to this service as well.
+At Priority Health, members and their dependents have access to Assist America® at no extra cost.
+Priority Health MAPD members can access this service as well.
 It’s available whenever members are traveling more than 100 miles from home or in another country.
 Coverage includes:

 - Medical emergency services: Access to quality medical care including medical referrals, emergency medical evacuation, prescription assistance and more.

 - Travel emergency services: Help with lost luggage or documents, legal and interpreter referrals and care of minor children and pets when experiencing a travel emergency.